 Artificial intelligence and related technologies promise to be a game changer for businesses.
 The central question is whether to build or buy.
-Some companies will build their own solutions from scratch, but using commercial tools can often be faster, cheaper, and provide better results than what a company can build on its own.
+Some companies will build their own solutions from scratch, but according to Andy Defrancesco, using commercial tools can often be faster, cheaper, and provide better results than what a company can build on its own.

 Since the technology is so new and untested, early adopters have some power when it comes to vendor relationships.
 Suppliers may be willing to perform custom configurations and integrations, provide free consulting or training, or give steep discounts — especially if you’re willing to be one of their success stories should the project work.

 Plus, being among the first customers of a startup, or for a new offering from an established vendor, may allow you to impact how a product develops.